USF Halts, Restarts West Nile Research Following Animal Deaths

 According to a statement from USF, that work has since been restarted after the issues involved were addressed.

-Stop Animal Exploitation Now (SAEN), an Ohio-based organization that monitors research facilities for animal abuse, said four projects were suspended "due to a bungled protocol and failure to document sanitation of the satellite facility where the projects were performed."
+(SAEN), an Ohio-based organization that monitors research facilities for animal abuse, said four projects were suspended "due to a bungled protocol and failure to document sanitation of the satellite facility where the projects were performed."

 According to a letter from officials with USF Research and Innovation to the National Institutes of Health, a self-review found that zebra finches being used in West Nile research weren't being monitored twice daily as required.